«Somebody loves someone, and loves, and loves even more, like this»

 For instance, one of the main Taras Schevtchenko’s characters — Cossack colonel Gonta — wasn't able to accept any transitional and borderline states.
 Hence, this mindset structure led him to the slaughter of his own sons.
 Gonta’s sons existed between two worlds — Polish, Catholic, and Cossack, Orthodox — and were considered unclean, like all borderline figures.
 Their purification for Gonta started only from the slaughter⁹.
 In the poem, therefore, their bodies were identified as “Cossacks'' only after they had been buried¹⁰.

-Layering the ideologies, cultural institutes have thrown back all the sides of Shevtchenko’s personality that are difficult to interpret.
+Layering the ideologies, cultural institutes have thrown back all the sides of Shevchenko's personality that are difficult to interpret.
 Consequently, taken out of context, thrown away facts that manifest his queer desires, are circulating through the thematic forums to create the alternative myth about “Gay Shvetchenko”.
-Shevtchenko couldn’t be gay, merely because he hadn’t an opportunity — and obviously an inclination — to identify himself as gay.
+Shevchenko couldn’t be gay, merely because he hadn’t an opportunity — and obviously an inclination — to identify himself as gay.
 The ultimate irony is that both concepts have a hint of truth.
 Understanding the poet’s personality as queer lets us address all differences and contradictions.

 Shevchenko constructed a self-portrait image of Kobzar in his poetry — of a martyr, abandoned, the last hope of his people.
 Though, Shevchenko became “the product and the hero of his own myth”¹¹.
-But his poetry reveals only one side of his personality, while the other one is Taras Shevtchenko who led a life of a free man, an artist, an intellectual.
-This Shevtchenko inspired Russian artistic milieus, was mixing with the high society, his advice was valuable and he was a dear guest in many noble Saint Petersburg houses.
+But his poetry reveals only one side of his personality, while the other one is Taras Shevchenko who led a life of a free man, an artist, an intellectual.
+This Shevchenko inspired Russian artistic milieus, was mixing with the high society, his advice was valuable and he was a dear guest in many noble Saint Petersburg houses.

 I do not agree with those who intend to see only homoerotic motives in Shevchenko’s drawings and paintings.
 But it’s obvious that the male body in Shevchenko's artworks flourishes over the years, develops sensuality, struggles with pain and transformations, while the female body stays illusive, estranged — scarcely explored.

-Since his academy scholarship years, Shevtchenko was attracted by an image of Saint Sebastian.
+Since his academy scholarship years, Shevchenko was attracted by an image of Saint Sebastian.
 Developing Sebastian’s image, European artists traditionally worked out their affection for male sensuality.
 Whereas in Russian academic painting of the XVIII-XIX centuries, this topic is exceedingly rare.
 Shevchenko after all addressed this image in different periods of his life.
 One of his academic settings explores the provocative, masochistic openness of the bounded body.
 There are no arrows towards which the torso usually unfolds.
 Sebastian’s body is exposed only to a gaze.
-Sepia from 1856, made by Shevtchenko during the exile in Novopetrivsk fortification is far more complicated.
+Sepia from 1856, made by Shevchenko during the exile in Novopetrivsk fortification is far more complicated.
 Sebastian's posture resembles the crucifixion.
 His pain turns to a cry but also releases into a sweet martyr’s exhaustion.
 An unknown soldier, or officer Lukyan Alekseev, was posing for this work.
 But, looking at the features of Saint's face, we may suggest that this may be an allegorical self-portrait of the artist.
 None of Shevchenko's female characters has such a powerful body language expression as this image of St. Sebastian from 1856.

-The nature of the complicated romantic — and most likely, platonic — relationship between Shevtchenko and Ira Aldridge is described in the memoirs of Kateryna Yunge, the daughter of sculptor Fedor Tolstoy¹³, researcher Mikail Chaly¹⁴, and Mikhail Mikeshyn¹⁵.
+The nature of the complicated romantic — and most likely, platonic — relationship between Shevchenko and Ira Aldridge is described in the memoirs of Kateryna Yunge, the daughter of sculptor Fedor Tolstoy¹³, researcher Mikail Chaly¹⁴, and Mikhail Mikeshyn¹⁵.

 The tone of the memoirs of the imperial sculptor Mikeshin, first published in 1876, suggests that he recalls the romance between Shevchenko and Aldridge mainly because the coverage of their relationship in publication had to facilitate the marginalization of Shevchenko’s heritage.
 Shevchenko’s political views became more and more popular.

 The famous British tragedian of African-American descent, Ira Aldridge, was performing a tour in Russian Empire in 1858.
 He was сelebrated for his roles in Shakespeare's tragedies, especially for Othello.
 Shevchenko was fond of theater.
 He returned to St. Petersburg from exile in the spring of 1858 and soon became acquainted with the actor through friends.
 They bonded quickly.
 Aldridge came to pose for a portrait in Shevchenko's studio at the Academy of Arts or hosted the poet behind the scenes after performances.
-It was acclaimed by St. Petersburg liberal intellectuals that Aldridge and Shevtchenko were bonded by Shevchenko’s experience of enserfment and exile and the trauma of racial discrimination — the reason which made Aldrige leave his native New York.
+It was acclaimed by St. Petersburg liberal intellectuals that Aldridge and Shevchenko were bonded by Shevchenko’s experience of enserfment and exile and the trauma of racial discrimination — the reason which made Aldrige leave his native New York.
 But they communicated with the help of translators only and spent more time singing and dancing than debating.
 The connection between the artist and the poet established in the sensuous specter.
 Yet, the portrait of Aldridge, kept by Katerina Junge, is reserved and formal.

 The work of Polish artist Karol Radziszewski “Was Taras Shevchenko gay?”, created as a part of his project Queer Archives Institute became the statement that introduced queer optics to this issue.
 Alex Fisher made an explicit review of this project for ArtsLooker.
 Radziszewski started to work with both myths on Shevchenko’s homosexuality and heterosexuality, by including the poet in his pantheon of queer heroes.
 Karol Radziszewski uses via epigraph Douglas Crimp’s idea that “homo is preceded by queer”.